Entering the crux of Nimbus (5.10b) at Lion's Head...

 The southern parts of the Niagara Escarpment are easily accessible from Toronto, Buffalo or Detroit.
 For most other areas you're looking at a lot of driving.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Ontario:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Ontario:

 Featured Route For Ontario